whisthq/whist/ecs-host-service/README.md

 ### Running

-You can run by running `make run`.
+You can run locally by running `make run`.
 Note that the service must be run as root, which the makefile automatically does.

+If you want to test the service with our production Sentry configuration, use the command `make runprod`.
+Note that this will count against our logging quotas!

 ### Design Decisions